-For bathrooms over 100 square feet, exhaust fans can be sized by the number of fixtures in the room.
-To calculate using this formula, add up the required cfm ratings for all of the fixtures:
+For bathrooms over 100 square feet, exhaust fans can be sized according to the number of fixtures in the room.
+To calculate using this formula, add up the required CFM ratings for all of the fixtures:

-For example, if your bathroom includes just a shower and a toilet in a bathroom would require a 100 cfm fan, while a bathroom with a jetted tub, toilet, and shower needs a 200 cfm fan.
+For example, if your bathroom includes just a shower and a toilet it needs a 100 CFM fan, while a bathroom with a jetted tub, toilet, and shower needs a 200 CFM fan.

-Another calculation is useful for large rooms with high ceilings (well over 8 feet): Multiply the square footage by the ceiling height, divide by 60 (minutes in one hour), then multiply by 8 (recommended number of air exchanges per hour).
+Another calculation method is useful for large rooms with high ceilings (well over 8 feet): In this method, multiply the square footage by the ceiling height, divide by 60 (minutes in one hour), then multiply by 8 (recommended number of air exchanges per hour).
 For example, for a room that's 120 square feet and has a 10-foot ceiling:

-If your bathroom has an enclosed toilet or shower area, it's a good idea to install a separate exhaust fan for that area.
-If the space is small, a 50 cfm fan should suffice.
+If your bathroom has a toilet or shower area enclosed by a door, it's a good idea to install a separate exhaust fan for that area.
+If the enclosed space is small, a 50 CFM fan should suffice.
 Otherwise, use the appropriate calculation based on the room size.
-A separate fan is particularly effective when the enclosed space has a door.
 Just remember that the fan needs airflow to do its job.
-If the door is closed and there's no gap at the bottom of the door, the fan will be starved of "makeup" air and will perform poorly.
-If the gap under the door in an enclosure is less than 5/8 inch tall, or you should leave the door slightly ajar when using the toilet or shower with the enclosure's vent fan running.
+If the door to the enclosure is closed and there's no gap at the bottom of the door, the fan will be starved of "makeup" air and will perform poorly.
+If the gap under the door in an enclosure is less than 5/8 inch, you should leave the door slightly ajar when using the toilet or shower with the enclosure's vent fan running.
 Another solution is to install a louvered door that allows airflow.